The track-length extension fitting algorithm for energy measurement of interacting particles in liquid argon TPCs and its performance with ProtoDUNE-SP data: Energy measurement performance

 \subsection{Impact of {\boldmath{\dedx}} modeling}

 Small discrepancies are seen between data and MC simulation, and these motivate ionization scale and resolution corrections with corresponding systematic uncertainties.
-Estimations of these corrections are needed in order to use the hypothetical track-length fitting method for physics analyses.
+Estimations of these corrections are needed in order to use the TLEFit method for physics analyses.
 In this section, we present the impact of \dedx modeling on results in figure~\ref{fig:Figure_015} to understand the discrepancy between MC and data in the fractional bias.
+Motivation of testing \dedx modeling is that data shows up to about 7\% fractional bias with respect to the range-based energy using full track length while MC sample has less than 2.5\% fractional bias.
+We observe that \dedx modeling could explain the discrepancy.

 Reconstruction of \dedx for a hit is performed with the following steps.
 First, ADC values are integrated over time ticks to measure total collected electric charge for the hit.
 Subsequently, a correction is applied to remove the effect of electron attachment during the drift.
 Then, a calibration factor ($C_{\rm{cal}}$) is multiplied to convert the total electric charge into number of electrons.
 Finally, total number of electrons is converted into deposited energy based on an assumption that the particle deposits energy only through ionizing argon atoms.
 The methods for determining $C_{\rm{cal}}$ and the electron attachment rate from the experimental data are described in Ref.~\cite{Abi_2020}.